-However, here at Woodruff Johnson & Evans, our team of Champaign Social Security disability attorneys is dedicated to helping clients prepare and file their initial claims and any subsequent appeals.
+However, here at Woodruff Johnson & Evans Law Offices, our team of Champaign Social Security disability attorneys is dedicated to helping clients prepare and file their initial claims and any subsequent appeals.
 We assembled a team comprised of some of the most accomplished Social Security disability advocates in Illinois.
 Backed by decades of collective legal experience, our legal team can help you get through the claims filing and appeals process.

 Do You Qualify for SSDI Benefits?

 SSDI is a work credit-based program that provides certain benefits to medically disabled persons “insured” under the SSDI program.